umccr/GHIF-QC/README.md

 84 %
 ```

-Details from samtools stats
+#### samtools stats details

-raw total sequences - total number of reads in a file, excluding supplementary and secondary reads.
+* raw total sequences - total number of reads in a file, excluding supplementary and secondary reads.
 Same number reported by samtools view -c.

-filtered sequences - number of discarded reads when using -f or -F option.
+* filtered sequences - number of discarded reads when using -f or -F option.

-sequences - number of processed reads.
+* sequences - number of processed reads.

 ### Library assessment